exercism/java/exercises/concept/secrets/.docs/instructions.md

 ## 4. Clear specific bits

-Lastly, there are also certain bits that always decrpyt to 0.
+Lastly, there are also certain bits that always decrypt to 0.

 Implement the `Secrets.clearBits` method that takes a value and a mask.
 The bits in the `value` should be set to 0 where the bit in the mask is 1.